 - They fail to raise my interest whatsoever, with the slightest exception of #3 who mentions a topic of interest to me but I know enough sources already so why should I vote up his?

 How to become friends online or on social media

 Do you really want me to visit your social media profile or page to become friends?

 - Call me by my name, Tad, onreact, Mr. Szewczyk or whatever.
-Look it up, it’s all in my profile.
+Look it up, it’s all on my profile or about page.

 - Mention a connection we have, may it be the tiniest there is like “I liked the x post too, thank you for pointing it out”.